 Table of Contents

 Training starts when a child is emotionally and developmentally ready.
-Following points must be met before starting to train the child:
+The following points must be met before starting to train the child:

-- The child has achieved ability to tighten external sphincters
+- The child has achieved the ability to tighten external sphincters.

 - The child can follow simple directions.